Gwen John: Career

 John's last dated work is a drawing of 20 March 1933, and no evidence suggests that she drew or painted during the remainder of her life.
-On 10 September 1939, she wrote her will and then travelled to Dieppe, where she collapsed and was hospitalized.
+On 10 September 1939, she wrote her will and then travelled to Dieppe, where she collapsed and was hospitalised.
 She died there on 18 September 1939 and was buried in Janval Cemetery.
 According to Paul Johnson in Art: A New History, "she appears to have starved to death'".

-Art
+Artistic approach

 In 1916, John wrote in a letter: "I think a picture ought to be done in 1 sitting or at most 2.
 For that one must paint a lot of canvases probably and waste them."
 Her surviving oeuvre is comparatively small, comprising 158 known oil paintings which rarely exceed 24 inches in height or width.
-The majority are portraits, but she also painted still lifes, interiors and a few landscapes.
-She wrote, "...a cat or a man, its the same thing ... its an affair of volumes ... the object is of no importance."
-Although she lived in France from the age of 28 until she died, her work always displayed a British sensibility.
+The majority are portraits, but she also painted still life compositions, interiors and a few landscapes.
+John wrote, "...a cat or a man, its the same thing ... its an affair of volumes ... the object is of no importance."

-Her early paintings, such as the Portrait of the Artist's Sister Winifred (ca. 1897–98) and Dorelia in a Black Dress (1903–04), are painted using thin glazes in the traditional manner of the old masters.
-Beginning with her series of paintings of Mère Poussepin (ca. 1913), her style is characterised by thicker paint applied in small, mosaic-like touches.
+Her early paintings, such as the Portrait of the Artist's Sister Winifred (c.
+1897–1898) and Dorelia in a Black Dress (1903–1904), are painted using thin glazes in the traditional manner of the old masters.
+Beginning with her series of paintings of Mère Poussepin (c.
+1913), her style is characterised by thicker paint applied in small, mosaic-like touches.
 It became her habit to paint the same subject repeatedly.
 Her portraits are usually of anonymous female sitters seated in a three-quarter length format, with their hands in their laps.
 One of her models, Jeanne Foster, wrote of John: "She takes down my hair and does it like her own ... she has me sit as she does, and I feel the absorption of her personality as I sit".

-John's drawings number in the thousands.
+John created thousands of drawings.
 In addition to studio work, she made many sketches and watercolours of women and children in church.
-Unlike her oil paintings of solitary women, these sketches frequently depict their subjects from behind, and in groups.
-She also made many sketches of her cats.
-Aside from two etchings she drew in 1910, she made no prints.
+Unlike her oil paintings of solitary women, these sketches frequently depict subjects from behind and in groups.
+John also made many sketches of her cats.
+Daringly for a female artist of the era, she made two nude drawings of herself.
+She created few prints and only two etchings made in 1910 exist.